 - if you file a SAR about a sanctioned individual, then disclosing that you have filed a SAR will in the majority of cases constitute tipping-off

 - the filing of a SAR does not provide protection in respect of offences that may have been committed under sanctions legislation.

-You must supply to the Minister for External Relations as soon as practicable any information that would ‘facilitate compliance’ with the relevant EU Regulation or EU Regulations implemented by a Jersey sanctions Order.
+You must supply to the Minister for External Relations as soon as practicable any information that would ‘facilitate compliance’ with the relevant legislation implemented in Jersey by the Sanctions and Asset-Freezing (Implementation of External Sanctions) (Jersey) Order 2021.
 This requirement applies to natural and legal persons, entities and bodies in Jersey or under Jersey jurisdiction and not just to credit or financial institutions or to individuals working for them.
 Examples of the kind of information that will facilitate compliance includes, but is not limited to, that found in Appendix A: Examples of information to be reported to the Ministry for External Relations.

 Information you may be required to provide